-CRIMINAL DEFENSE ATTORNEYS SERVING MANHATTAN, NYC & NEW YORK
+CRIMINAL DEFENSE ATTORNEYS SERVING THE NEW YORK CITY METROPOLITAN AREA & NATIONWIDE

 When you have become the target of an investigation, your world can turn upside down.
 Perhaps your bank account has been frozen or an asset seized.
 Perhaps you’ve already been arrested or indicted.
 Any way you slice it, you may have a long road ahead of stress and chaos.

 To us, your situation isn’t about whether you actually committed a crime.
 Instead, we will invoke your rights, work with forensic accountants to crunch the numbers, and utilize legal tools to pave the way for your life to continue as smoothly and comfortably as possible.
 With our successes, the Wall Street Journal, the New York Times, and the New York Law Journal, have featured us.
 Finally, because of our accomplishments in the white-collar arena, our Firm was involved with the largest insider trading case in American history.

 The sooner our clients hire our white collar criminal defense lawyers in Manhattan and NYC, the more effectively we can help.
 Our law firm accepts clients all across New York City and beyond.

 WIRE AND MAIL FRAUDS